Honors program

-Students who are already honors students in another college at Ohio State, and then switch to the College of Public Health (either as a pre-major or a major) do not need to re-apply to the honors program.
+Students who are already in an honors program in another college at Ohio State, and switch to the College of Public Health (either as a pre-major or a major) do not need to re-apply.
 These students are only required to complete an honors contract with a College of Public Health academic advisor.

 Students directly admitted to the university honors program do not need to fill out the honors application, but they do need to complete an honors contract with a College of Public Health academic advisor.